Arkaeriit/reflet/README.md

 A Reflet processor got 16 registers.

 ### The working register
 R0 or WR is the working register.
 This is the most important register, most operations will either copy its value into another register modify its content.
 Its use is never explicitly mentioned in the instructions as it is assumed that it is used most of the time.
 Its reset value is 0.
+This is very similar to the accumulator in other ISA with the exception than any register (including the working register) can be used as operand in the same way.

 ### General purpose registers
-R1 to r12 are the 12 general-purpose registers.
+R1 to R12 are the 12 general-purpose registers.
 They are meant to store values used to interact with the working register.
 Their reset values are 0.

 ### Status register
 R13 or SR is the status register.